xiongrxchn/IntelBri.github.io/index.md

 ### Phenomena of Interest

 Describe the physical phenomena of interest, e.g. physical principles, static and dynamic behavior, and signal characteristics

+The general monitoring metrics intended to measure bridge condition and performance including:

+1. Acceleration - the instantaneous rate at which the velocity of a point in a vibrating bridge is changing with time.
+Acceleration is the most common measure taken to characterize vibrations.
+It is possible to define the frequencies and shapes of the different modes of vibration from a single acceleration trace.
+The frequencies and modes can be compared to values obtained from previous acceleration measurements to determine if the bridge has deteriorated or has been damaged.

+2. Climatic Conditions - pertains to the environmental conditions in the area of the bridge that may relate to bridge performance.
+Parameters that can be measured include: air temperature and relative humidity.

+3. Traffic flow - the total load of objects passing over a particular area of a bridge.
+This measure can be useful to enforce weight restrictions, as well as to define the range (i.e., spectrum) of typical traffic loads.

 ### Sensor(s) Used
 Temperature and humidity sensor: